simrann20/Gradient-Descent/README.md

-# Gradient-Descent
+## Gradient Descent Algorithm

-This repository contains the projects based on gradient-descent algorithm in Supervised Machine Learning
+This repository contains the projects based on gradient-descent algorithm in Supervised Machine Learning.